 While some have called for UL to move to a lower division, the club has always strived to maintain Division One status in the belief that it will otherwise never attract enough players to keep it in existence.
 UL’s Laura O’Kane, who missed the game but is one of the three survivors from last season, said they are looking to move on.

-“This year we have lots of players training but they can’t commit to matched at the weekend; with only eight players it was inevitable the scoring would be big against us, especially having just found a new goalkeeper,” she said.
+“This year we have lots of players training but they can’t commit to matches at the weekend; with only eight players it was inevitable the scoring would be big against us, especially having just found a new goalkeeper,” she said.

 “Maybe after 10 goals C of I should have lined out with eight players too to make it a fairer contest and save some of the girls’ dignity.
 Nevertheless, we are happy we didn’t receive the €350 fine for not turning up as we have a limited budget.
 We have more players available over the coming weekends so we just want to move on and forget about it.